kierandidi/kdidi_webpage/proteins/_posts/2024-03-21-protein-representations.md

 We now have covered how we go from the database formats for protein structures (PDBx/mmCIF, MMTF and BinaryCIF) to the formats commonly used as inputs for machine learning models (atom14, atom37).
 The question now is: what do the machine learning models do with this input information?

 Given that we deal with geometric quantities such as coordinates of protein structures, considerations like invariance and equivariance come into play.
-There is a whole field called [*Geometric Deep Learning*](https://geometricdeeplearning.com/) dealing with these considerations.
+There is a whole field called [*Geometric Deep Learning*](https://geometricdeeplearning.com/) that deals with with these considerations.
 For the usage of machine learning models for protein structure, it is important to understand the distinction between *reference-free* and *reference-based* methods.

-To learn more about geometric deep learning, you can either check out the [protobook by Bronstein et al.](https://arxiv.org/abs/2104.13478), the [Hitchhiker's guide to geometric GNNs](https://arxiv.org/abs/2312.07511) or [this lecture](https://structural-bioinformatics.netlify.app/blog/proteins/2023-08-02-lesson5/) I gave about the topic.
+To learn more about geometric deep learning, you can either check out the [protobook by Bronstein et al.](https://arxiv.org/abs/2104.13478), the [Hitchhiker's guide to geometric GNNs](https://arxiv.org/abs/2312.07511) or [this lecture](https://structural-bioinformatics.netlify.app/blog/proteins/2023-08-02-lesson5/) I gave on the topic.
 {:.note}

 ![geometric_gnn_overview](/assets/img/blog/prot_representation/geometric_gnn_overview.png)

 If we predict some molecular property (such as binding affinity, solubility or immunogenicity) it is quite obvious to a human that rotations or translations of the protein should not change the prediction of these quantities.
 A neural network, however, just sees different numbers when a protein is translated and therefore needs to learn that these different inputs correspond to the same protein.
-This can be done via [data augmentation](), but this can become data-inefficient.
+This can be done via [data augmentation](https://en.wikipedia.org/wiki/Data_augmentation), but this can become data-inefficient.
 Therefore, people looked for ways to build this inductive bias of invariance or equivariance to [SE(3) group actions](https://arxiv.org/abs/2103.15980) (i.e. rotations and translations) into the model.

 ### Local reference-based methods